BetoFlow/ConvALPR/Cashier_module.md

 * **Code:** CAR\_SUV
   * **Description:** Standard automobiles (sedans, hatchbacks), and common SUVs (Sport Utility Vehicles), and typically smaller "camionetas" or crossovers that fit into a standard parking space.
+  * **Default Assignment:** If vehicle type is not automatically detected upon entry, new parking sessions created by the `anpr-service` default to this type (`CAR_SUV`).
+This can be manually changed later via the web portal if needed.
 * **Code:** TRUCK
   * **Description:** Larger pickup trucks, vans, and light-to-medium duty trucks that require more space or a different maneuvering radius.
 This category includes vehicles often referred to as "camiones" (trucks) or larger "camionetas" that may exceed standard car dimensions.
   * **Pricing Implication:** Generally charged at a higher rate than CAR\_SUV.